scholarslab/FedoraConnector/README.md

 Connector" tab.
 Click the "Import" link for the datastream that you want to import.

-## Extending the plugin to accept new metadata format
+## Extending the plugin to accept new metadata formats

 As of July 2011, FedoraConnector can automatically process metadata from Fedora datastreams if it is in Dublin Core or MODS formats.
 However, the